Crock Pot Beef Stew is easy, hearty, and comforting. Toss everything into the crock pot at night then pop into the base and cook the next day!

 Directions

-- Add ingredients from stew meat to beef broth into a 6-quart crock pot then cover and cook on low for 6-8 hours, or until meat is tender (mine took 6 but it will depend on how big your stew meat is cut.)
-I added everything to the crock pot the night before then popped into the crock pot base in the morning and turned it on.
+- Add ingredients from stew meat to beef broth into a 6-quart crock pot then cover and cook on low for 6-8 hours, or until meat is fall-apart tender.

 - Add flour to a bowl then add a ladleful of cooking liquid and whisk until smooth.
-Pour back into crock pot then stir well to combine and cook on high for 30-45 more minutes, or until broth has thickened (Note: broth will continue to thicken while cooling.)
-Add peas then let sit until heated through, 5 minutes, before serving.
+Pour back into crock pot then stir well to combine and cook on high for 30-45 more minutes, or until broth has thickened (Note: broth will continue to thicken as it cools).
+Stir in peas then let sit until heated through, 5 minutes, before serving.

 Can I make this in a 5 quart?
 Should I adjust any liquid amounts??